npruehs/ue4-rts/Documents/Manual/Setup.md

 1. Set the Pawn Blackboard Asset of the new controller to BB_RTSPawnBlackboard.
 1. Create a player start deriving from RTSPlayerStart.
 1. Create one or more resource types deriving from RTSResourceType.
+1. Add the resource types to the PlayerResourcesComponent of your player controller.

 ### Camera Setup